Photos by Gregory Koch, Stadium Journey

 Final Thoughts

 Women's soccer has been steadily growing in the United States for many years, and the Washington Spirit is no exception.
 Fans are turning out to watch them in record numbers, and there is an excitement surrounding this team that has never been seen before.
-The team recently decided to play all its home games at Audi Field, something that should have been done a long time ago.
-A Washington Spirit game has rapidly become a must-see experience for any soccer fans in the DC area.
+Since the Spirit moved into Audi Field full-time, the atmosphere there has been electric.
+The fan support is phenomenal, the product on and off the field is incredible, and a Washington Spirit game is a great way for the whole family to spend an afternoon or evening.